Visiting Muxia Spain | A Magical Village in Galicia

 There are so many things to see and do along Spain’s overlooked Death Coast.
 Depending on what you wish to see, it may be optimal to rent a car to enjoy the beauty of Galicia at your own pace.

-9 of the Best Things to Do in Muxía Spain
+10 of the Best Things to See in Muxía Spain

-Many of the top-rated Muxía attractions are located steps away from the center of the village.
+Many of the best things to see in Muxía are located steps away from the center of the village.

 1 | Sanctuary of A Nosa Señora da Barca

-In Galician, this seaside church is known as the “Santuario da Virxe da Barca” and not only offers stunning views of the wild Atlantic Ocean but is tied to a sacred legend.
+In Galician, this church located next to the sea is known as the “Santuario da Virxe da Barca.”
+Not only does it offer stunning views of the wild Atlantic Ocean, but it is tied to a sacred legend.
 Barca translates to the boat, so this site supposedly is where the Apostle of Saint James (you know, that one who is allegedly buried under the Cathedral Santiago) saw the Virgin Mary materialize to offer strength and encouragement to continue on his purpose to spread Christianity through Spain.

 The Virgin Mary was said to appear and ride in a boat made of stones.